What is a silent heart attack?

 - Lack of exercise

-Having a silent heart attack puts you at a greater risk of having another heart attack, which could be deadly.
-Having another heart attack also increases your risk of complications, such as heart failure.
+Having a silent heart attack increases the risk of having another heart attack, which could be deadly.
+Having another heart attack also increases the risk of complications, such as heart failure.

-There are no tests to determine your potential for having a silent heart attack.
-But if you have risk factors, your doctor should evaluate and treat them to reduce your chance of having a silent heart attack.
-The only way to tell if you've had a silent heart attack is to have imaging tests, such as an electrocardiogram or echocardiogram.
-These tests can reveal changes that signal a heart attack.
+There are no tests to determine the potential for having a silent heart attack.
+For those with risk factors, a health care provider can evaluate and treat the risks to reduce the chance of having a silent heart attack.
+Imaging tests, such as an electrocardiogram or echocardiogram, are the only way to identify a silent heart attack.

-If you think that you've had a silent heart attack, talk to your doctor.
-A review of your symptoms and health history and a physical exam can help your doctor decide if you need more tests.
+If you think that you've had a silent heart attack, talk to your health care provider.
+A review of your symptoms and health history and a physical exam can help your provider decide if you need more tests.